shalvah/cors-escape/README.md

 **CORS Escape** is a Node.js proxy which adds CORS headers to the proxied request.
 Inspired by [CORS-Anywhere](https://github.com/Rob--W/)

-The url to proxy is taken from the path, validated and proxied.
+The url to proxy is taken from the path or the `url` query parameter, validated and proxied.
 The protocol part of the proxied URI is optional, and defaults to "http".
 If port 443 is specified, the protocol defaults to "https".

-This package does not put any restrictions on the http methods or headers, except for cookies.
-Requesting [user credentials](http://www.w3.org/TR/cors/#user-credentials) is disallowed.
-The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.
+- ALl headers sent in your request will be passed along to the

 ## Example